mlanza/ai-literacy/301/04-magic-moments.md

 Artifacts are the packaging of your judgment.

-They are how you train a virtual — not once, but every time the bead drops.
+They are how you train a virtual — and every time the bead drops, the virtual springs into action, reasoning through what it must do to carry the work forward.

+And “reasoning” might sound lofty, but it’s really just storytelling.
+The model opens its mouth and starts talking — not because it knows where it’s headed, but because the words keep coming.
+One after another, in sequence, shaped only by what came before.

-That’s not theory.
-That’s happening now.
+That’s not intelligence.
+It’s prediction.

+Let’s look closer at what that means.

 ## 🔮 LLMs Are Just Prediction Machines